VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 }
 ```

-### Creating a psuedo transaction when the process manager saves its state and sends a command
+### Creating a pseudo transaction when the RegistrationProcessManager class saves its state and sends a command

 It is not possible to have a transaction in Windows Azure that spans
 persisting the **RegistrationProcessManager** to storage and sending the